Brian Fallon: Solo career (2016–present)

+The song "You Have Stolen My Heart" off Local Honey was featured in the 2023 feature film Scream VI, along with Billie Eilish, Demi Lovato and Nick Cave & The Bad Seeds.

 Personal life

-Brian Fallon is a Christian, but he avoids using references to his faith in his music.
+Brian Fallon is a Christian, but he avoids using references to his faith in The Gaslight Anthem's music, although religious themes are heavily present in his solo work.
 As he stated in an interview with spinner.com referring to the Gaslight Anthem's 2010 album American Slang, "There are no religious songs and there never would be because the four of us, we all have different views, completely different religions...I'm very cautious not to push that on the band."

 Much of the lyrics on the Gaslight Anthem's 2014 album, Get Hurt were inspired by his divorce.
 Fallon said “Sometimes, I don’t even know how it happened.
 I don’t even know how it got like this.
 All I know is that it did.
 And I now have to figure out: What do I do now?"
 Fallon has since remarried and welcomed his second child.